DustVoice/DustArch/DustArch.typ

 You can either proceed by disabling Secure Boot in your firmware settings, or by using `PreLoader` as kind of a pre-bootloader.

 If you decided on using Secure Boot, you will first have to install the package.
-Now we just need to copy the `PreLoader` and the `HashTool`, which gets launched if the hash of the binary that is to be loaded (`loader.efi`) is not registered in the firmware yet, to our /EFI System Partition/
+Now we just need to copy the `PreLoader` and the `HashTool`, which gets launched if the hash of the binary that is to be loaded (`loader.efi`) is not registered in the firmware yet, to our `EFI System Partition`

 ```fish
 root in /